lawand/gngt/readme.txt

 Symbian Note:

-Distributing a custom build requires renaming the application (so that it can be installed along with GNGT), and (as it is with all Symbian applications) specifying a UID.
+Distributing a custom build requires renaming the application (so that it can be installed alongside with GNGT), and (as it is with all Symbian applications) specifying a UID.

 Legal Notes